 Get all the votes casted for a specific block by a specific voter.

-- block_id (str) the block id to use. - node_pubkey (str) base58 encoded public key bigchaindb.backend.query.write_block(connection, block) Write a block to the bigchain table.
+- block\id (str) the block id to use. - node\pubkey (str) base58 encoded public key bigchaindb.backend.query.write\block (connection, block)

 Returns A cursor for the matching votes.